As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Gold Tiger’s Eye | 5.5 – 6 |

-The sixth group is composed of rocks with an average of 6.06 Mohs hardness that can be safely tumbled together.
+The sixth group comprises rocks with an average of 6.06 Mohs hardness that can be safely tumbled together.

 Specimen | Mohs Hardness |